dcasota/vesxi-on-azure-scripts/README.md

  2. create a resource group and storage container
  3. upload the Photon OS .vhd as page blob
  4. create virtual network and security group
+    (ToDo: As soon as the ESXi installation has finished, more communication ports have to be configured)
  5. create two nics, one with a public IP address
  6. create the vm with Photon OS as os disk an a data disk processed with cloud-init custom data from ```$Bashfilename``` See ```prepare-disk.sh``` for detailed information.